rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 nginx-76545df445-fj48l   1/1     Running   0          82m
 ```

-At the end we configure Jaeger to use the proxy as Prometheus endpoint.
+In the end, we configure Jaeger to use the proxy as the Prometheus endpoint.

 ```shell
 $ oc patch jaeger/my-jaeger --type='json' -p='[{"op": "replace","path": "/spec/allInOne/options/prometheus/server-url", "value":  "http://nginx:9092"}]'